Chocolate Peanut Butter Ritz Cookies

 I’m a “Hurry, let’s get this batch of cookies off the counter and into the freezer” kind of person.
 Because there’s more cookies to make, of course!

 The cookies can be eaten as soon as the chocolate has hardened.
-Or stored in the freezer for later enjoyment.
+Or store them in the freezer for later enjoyment.

-To freeze, simply transfer the cookies to a container, separating each layer of cookies with a piece of wax paper or parchment paper.
+To freeze, simply transfer the cookies to a freezer-safe container, separating each layer of cookies with wax paper or parchment paper.
 Top with a tight-fitting lid and place in the freezer.
-They keep really well for a couple months in the freezer…although they will most definitely not last that long!
+They keep really well for a few months in the freezer…although they will most definitely not last that long!

 One last comment before I go.